-A Review of the Best GPS Running Watches: Which Gadgets Will Turn You Into Usain Bolt?Reveiwed by: Wiki Harris
+A Review of the Best GPS Running Watches: Which Gadgets Will Turn You Into Usain Bolt?Reveiwed by: Adel Harris

 What should the real sports watch be like?
 Different athletes will give you a different answer to this question.
 A swimmer will tell you that water resistance is the most essential feature of a watch and will pick a special swimming fitness tracker.
 Extreme sports fans will pay attention to whether the device is shockproof and dirt resistant.
 As for the runners, whatever their level of training is, they will claim that the watch should have a GPS sensor.
 It surely should!

 Today we’ll look at the best GPS watches of the past few years, our main criteria to pay attention to will be the users’ rating and sales.
 We’ll start with the simplest watches, and then we’ll tell you about the ones that will criticize you right in the gym if you don’t train properly.
 Finally, we’ll end our review with the forecasting watches, which can predict the results you’ll achieve this day or the following one, measure the time of contact with the ground and will detect how often you hop off the ground and whether you do it right.
 Are you intrigued yet?